skalarproduktraum/phd-thesis/chapters/rendering.md

 Some nodes might want to construct their own model and world matrices, overriding the behaviour of `updateWorld`: this can be achieved by setting the `wantsComposeModel` flag to `false`.

-\TODO{Add scene graph figure}

 [^quatnote]: Quaternions are a 4-dimensional extension of complex numbers, that can describe rotations in space.
 While rotations may as well be represented as matrices, such representations suffer from two problems: a) matrices cannot be smoothly interpolated and b) they may lead to _gimbal locking_, where the sine or cosine of an angle in a rotation matrix lead to a zero entry, making the transformation loose a degree of freedom — further multiplications will not be able to achieve a non-zero rotation around this axis.
 Quaternions do not suffer from both problems, they are however not as intuitive as other rotation representations such as Euler angles.
 In scenery, helper routines are provided to convert Euler angles or matrices to quaternions for user convenience.

 ## The Rendering Procedure in scenery

-In scenery, the contract with the renderer is a thin one: a renderer needs to:
+In scenery, the contract with the renderer is thin.
+A renderer needs to:

 * be able to render something (`render()` function),
 * initialize a scene (`initializeScene()` function),